-Candied Bacon Roses are the sweetest (and most savory) way to show somebody that you really care.
+Candied Bacon Roses are a sweet and savory way to show somebody that you really care.
 Not only are these easy, but they’re delicious too!
-Simply scroll below for a simple recipe and a video to walk you through the process of how to make your own bacon roses for that special someone!
+Simply scroll below for a simple recipe and video to walk you through the process of how to make your own bacon roses for that special someone!

-When selecting your bacon for these roses, skip the thin sliced stuff and overly seasoned flavored bacon (peppered and maple are usually a no for this recipe) Find a nice thick cut, smoked bacon at the store, or if you’ve got a head start, make your own homemade bacon and slice it thick.
+When selecting your bacon for these roses, skip the thin sliced stuff and overly seasoned flavored bacon (peppered and maple are usually a no for this recipe).
+Find a nice thick cut, smoked bacon at the store.
+If you have some extra time, you can make your own homemade bacon and slice it thick.
 Most people expect a dozen roses, so make sure you grab a pack of bacon that has at least 12 slices, I recommend 15 so that you have a couple extras to snack on for yourself before giving the rest away.

-I usually head to the dollar store to pick up my fake rose stems, but you can also order them online.
-When you’re looking, at the fake flowers, separate the leaves so you can see how they are attached.
-You definitely want roses that have a stem that sticks out a little to support your roses and high green sides at the base to keep your bacon roses in place.
-When you get home, pull off and throw away all of the leaves, but leave that green base and the center stem.
+Before purchasing the fake flowers, separate the leaves so you can see how they are attached.
+You definitely want a bouquet that has a stem that sticks out a little to support your roses and high green sides at the base to keep your bacon in place.
+When you get home, pull off and throw away all of the petals, but leave that green base and the center stem.

 - Shape the bacon into roses.
 Lay out a slice of your bacon.
 Sprinkle liberally with brown sugar and a pinch of my Homemade Sweet Rub.
-This adds such a nice depth of flavor to the inside of the roses!
+This adds a nice depth of flavor.
 Start at one side and roll the piece of bacon into itself to form a lovely rose.
 Secure the bacon with a longer toothpick and then insert a second toothpick on the opposite side to create a little “X” stand at the bottom of your rose to prevent them from tipping over while cooking.

 - Assemble the candied bacon roses.
 Once your bacon roses are fully cooked, let them cool completely and then remove the toothpicks from the roses.
 Set one bacon rose on each rose stem, nestled nicely into the green base with the stem poking up into the middle of the bacon rose for support.
 Make sure your fake rose stems are in a vase.
-Depending on how heavy your candied bacon roses are, you could have some leaning issues with your rose stems.
+Depending on how heavy your bacon roses are, you could have some leaning issues with your rose stems.
 I found placing them in a narrower vase really helped keep them upright.

 Candied Bacon Roses